 Machine Learning is another fascinating aspect of Artificial Intelligence.
 Machine learning leverages statistical models and algorithms to solve problems without using explicit instructions.
 In the example of image recognition, the classic method would be to “tell” the computer that if there are two eyes, a nose and a mouth, that it is a face.
 With machine learning, if you show it enough examples of faces, it will start to identify faces on its own.

 All of this is currently available and being used every day.
 The interesting and scary aspect is that AI is still in its infancy.
 As with every invention, there are positive and beneficial uses but also often times other scarier or more sinister uses to which the same invention can applied.
 Legislature and rules to govern AI are also in their infancy.
 As a society, we have already seen our privacy eroded in countless ways through the ubiquitous usage of social media as well as data breaches that have become so mundane that most of us tend to ignore the latest breach announcements.
 The US Department of State operates one of the most extensive face recognition systems in the world powered by driver’s license photos of over 117 million Americans.

-One year ago, on February 11, President Donald Trump signed an executive order launching an initiative to ensure the countries leadership in artificial intelligence.
+One year ago, on February 11, an executive order launching an initiative to ensure the country’s leadership in artificial intelligence was signed.
 This directive is intended to: